Student credit cards

-Purchase protection: under Section 75 of the Credit Consumer Act, you can get a full refund from your card provider on single purchases from £100 to £30,000 if the item is damaged, stolen or doesn’t arrive.
+Purchase protection: Under Section 75 of the Credit Consumer Act, you can get a full refund from your card provider on single purchases from £100 to £30,000 if the item you’ve bought is damaged, stolen or doesn’t arrive.

-Discounts: some student credit cards also come with exclusive discounts that can help you to save money while you’re studying, such as a Tastecard which offers discounts at restaurants or a Railcard that gives you a third off most rail fares in England, Scotland and Wales.
+Discounts: Some student credit cards also come with exclusive discounts that can help you to save money while you’re studying, such as a Railcard that gives you a third off most rail fares in England, Scotland and Wales.